bredikhin/phoenix-postgresql-notify-listen-example/README.md

 let todomvc = Elm.Todo.fullscreen()
 ```
 - create a channel: `mix phx.gen.channel Todo`;
-- add your channel to the socket handler in `lib/pgsub/web/channels/user_socket.ex`:
+- add your channel to the socket handler in `lib/pgsub_web/channels/user_socket.ex`:
-`channel "todo:*", Pgsub.Web.TodoChannel`.
+`channel "todo:*", PgsubWeb.TodoChannel`.

 ## Ecto and channel broadcasting

 Now that we are done with the common part of the setup, let's see how to handle
 messages from our client on the server side.
 Let's replace the content of
-`lib/pgsub/web/channels/todo_channel.ex` with the following:
+`lib/pgsub_web/channels/todo_channel.ex` with the following:
 ```
-defmodule Pgsub.Web.TodoChannel do
+defmodule PgsubWeb.TodoChannel do
-  use Pgsub.Web, :channel
+  use PgsubWeb, :channel
   alias Pgsub.Pgsub.Todo
   alias Pgsub.Repo